 - 8. In the event that a moisture mitigation system is required, it must conform to the ASTM F3010 Standard Practice for Two-Component Resin Based Membrane Forming Moisture Mitigation Systems for use Under Resilient Floor Coverings. - 9.
 Perform pH tests on all concrete floors.
-If greater than the allowable limit of the selected adhesive, neutralize prior to installation. - 10.
+If greater than 12.0, neutralize prior to installation. - 10.
 Adhesive bond tests should be conducted in several locations throughout the area.
 Glue down 3' x 3' test pieces of the flooring with the recommended adhesive and trowel.
 Allow to set for 72 hours before attempting to remove.
 A sufficient amount of force should be required to remove the flooring and, when removed, there should be adhesive residue on the subfloor and on the back of the test pieces.